 - International card games in France

-- International games are no surprise: Bridge has its (flourishing) federation (with over 80,000 members), Poker and Rummy have many enthusiasts.
+- International games are no surprise: Bridge has its (flourishing) federation (with over 80,000 members), Rummy and Poker have many enthusiasts, and France is the origin of the Omaha Poker variant known as Courchevel.
 Though declining, Écarté and Mouche are still played here and there.

 - Regional games in France